A smelly boost for your mothing life

 Now, you are perhaps wondering whether this is ethical or even worse cruel and there are definitely arguments for and against.
 But, what is definitely known is that we need to monitor the natural world to know anything about it with the aim of helping protect it, conserve, and restore.
 The moths are just one indicator of whether a location is environmentally healthy.
 They are often expert pollinators.
 They and their larvae also provide food for birds, frogs, and various other animals.
 They are themselves beautiful and fascinating creatures and deserve their place in the world just as any other living creature.
 I wrote on this issue about a year after I started mothing.

-Oh, and if you were worrying about your woolen carpet and your three-piece suit, there are actually something like 1500 different species of moth in the UK, and only one or two species have larvae that eat textiles.
+Oh, and if you were worrying about your woolen carpet and your three-piece suit, there are actually something like 1700 different species of moth in the UK, and just one or two of all those species actually have larvae that eat textiles.

 Incidentally, it was some of the names that first drew me to mothing.
 The one I mentioned above, Hebrew Character is fascinating and closely related etymologically to the Setaceous Hebrew Character.